 Compassionate Outreach ministries are designed to meet a variety of social and spiritual needs among parishioners and beyond parish membership.
 Those who are engaged in these ministries desire to touch all who are in need of the compassion of Jesus.
 Ministries include:

-IHN – Family Promise – is part of a national organization dedicated to serving the homeless.
+Family Promise of Southwest NJ– is part of a national organization dedicated to serving the homeless.
 Locally, the network consists of 14 congregations in Gloucester County that help families regain stability.
-Families are accepted into the network at the Families Center where a full-time Director is able to provide daily support for their individual needs.
-Congregations like us provide ’welcoming care’ to the families at night from 8:30pm to 6am for a week at a time about 4 times a year.
-Volunteers from the parish go to the Parish Center in Mullica Hill each night during the hosting week and help support families that are in need.
-Each hosting week, 45 volunteers are needed to provide time and talent in the following areas: set-up, clean-up, meal preparation, van driving, fellowship during dinner, and overnight support.
+Families are accepted into the network at the Families Center where they are housed.
+A full-time Director is able to provide daily support for their individual needs.
+Congregations like us provide ’welcoming care’ to the families for a week at a time about 4 times a year by providing meals and other necessities.
 In our parish, the contact person is Katherine Golden.
-Her phone number is: (856) 218-2984; and her e-mail address is: FamilyPromise@holyspiritweb.org.
+Her phone number is: (856) 218-2984; and her e-mail address is: email@example.com

 Social Justice Committee – This committee raises awareness of social justice issues and provides a means for our parish to address them.
-The contact person for this ministry is Bob LaMastro and he can be reached at email@example.com
+The contact person for this ministry is Stacie Zak and she can be reached at email@example.com.

 The Staff of Life Visitation Ministry – provides for the visitation of the sick and those in nursing homes by members of the congregation.
 Often, the visitors provide the Eucharist and some prayers.
 This is an opportunity to let those who cannot come to Mass know that we, their parish family, are thinking of them and praying for their special intentions.